kurianCoding/learning-angular2/learnAngular.md

     When it executes the main script, it has the choice of cancelling the response if it does not meet the certain criteria.

-#Observable                                      Promise
+#Observable/Promise
-    Observable does not execute the main     	As soon as it is created it executes script until it precives a change in        the main executor script. input variable.
+    Observable does not execute the main     	Promise executes script until it precives a change in        the main executor script as soon as it is created. input variable.

     It can cancell the observer object un       Promise response can never be cancelled